TIMSS 2015 Design

 Sample design

-Stratified two-stage cluster sample design
+Stratified two-stage cluster sampling design

 First stage: sampling schools